Refinement of Robertson-type uncertainty principles with geometric interpretation: Riemannian metrics on the state space

 \section{Riemannian metrics on the state space}

-Let us denote by $\MN$ the set of $n\times n$ self adjoint positive definite matrices and by $\MNN$ the interior of the $n$-level quantum mechanical state space i.e. the set of $n\times n$ self adjoint positive definite trace one matrices.
-Let $\TMN$ be the set of observables of the $n$-level quantum system, namely the set of $n\times n$ self adjoint matrices, and let $\TMNN$ be the set observables with zero trace.
+Let us denote by $\MN$ the set of $n\times n$ positive definite matrices and by $\MNN$ the interior of the $n$-level quantum mechanical state space i.e. the set of $n\times n$ positive definite trace one matrices, namely $\MNN = \kz{D\in\MN |\Tr D = 1,\,D>0}$.
+Let $\TMN$ be the set of observables of the $n$-level quantum system, in other words the set of $n\times n$ self adjoint matrices, and let $\TMNN$ be the set observables with zero trace.
 Spaces $\MN$ and $\MNN$ are form convex sets in the space of self adjoint matrices, and they are obviously differentiable manifolds \cite{HiaPetTot}.
 The tangent space of $\MN$ at a given state $D$ can be identified with $\TMN$ and the tangent space of $\MNN$ with $\TMNN$.

-Let $(K^{(m)})_{m\in\N}$ be family of Riemannian metrics on $\MNN$.
-This family of metrics is said to be monotone if
+\begin{definition} Let $(K^{(m)})_{m\in\N}$ be family of Riemannian metrics on $\MNN$.
+This family of metrics is said to be {\em monotone} if